pnwairfire/fccsmap/README.md

 ## External Dependencies

-Whether cloning the repo or installing with pip, you'll first need to manually install numpy, gdal, proj, and netcdf, which fccsmap depends on.
+Whether cloning the repo or installing with pip, you'll first need to manually install gdal, proj, and netcdf, which fccsmap depends on.

 ### Mac